neurogamer/ansible_workstation/README.md

 # Create a ready-to-work DevOps workstation with a minimal desktop environment

-An ansible playbook with a bash script meant to easily set up a Solus Linux workstation from scratch.
+An ansible playbook with to easily set up an Ubuntu (and deriatives) Linux workstation from scratch.